bird-bench/livesqlbench/README.md

 <summary>Changelog</summary>

 All notable changes to this project will be documented in this file.

+### 2025-09-04
+- Released LiveSQLBench-Base-Full v1 with 600 NEW tasks over 22 NEW real, complex databases with KB docs.
+- New features: more natural, reasoning-intensive user tasks and richer, noisier DB schemas/values.
+- The leaderboard is updated with some LLM results (e.g., GPT-5, gemini-2.5-pro).

 ### 2025-06-06
 - SQL evaluation postprocessing improvements: